birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 }

 ```
-The above configuration is complete, start Seatunnel, and you can get the results you want.
+The above configuration is complete, start LarkMidTable, and you can get the results you want.

 #### Scenario 2: Multiple stream association scenarios

 Suppose you have placed an advertisement on a certain platform, and now you need to calculate the CTR (click-through rate) of each advertisement in real time.
 The data comes from two topics, one is the advertisement exposure log, and the other is the advertisement click log.
-At this point, we need to associate the two stream data together for calculation, and Seatunnel also supports this function recently, let's take a look at how to do it:
+At this point, we need to associate the two stream data together for calculation, and LarkMidTable also supports this function recently, let's take a look at how to do it:

 Click on topic data format